To be completely honest, I hate holiday shopping.

 20. Charles Wine Company

-The Charles Wine Company is a boutique, family-owned winery that sources their grapes from the Sierra foothills in the Lodi Appellation of Southern California.
+The Charles Wine Company is a boutique, family-owned winery that sources its grapes from the Sierra foothills in the Lodi Appellation of Southern California.

 From this winery, you’ll find a variety of wines starting at $24, including Zinfandel, Symphony, Chardonnay, Cabernet Sauvignon, and Pinot Noir.